deestbie/console-docs/docs/venom/terms.md

 * Should contain keywords on who you are (individual, business, event, etc.)
 * To gain an edge on coverage, perform research on competitors, sites most relevant to your video subject, and tag names.
 * Search tags must be comma separated.
+* Tags are committed by selecting Return.
+The tag will display in blue.
+* You can delete a tag by selecting "x".
+* If attempt to add a tag name that already exists you will not be able to commit it.

 #### <a id="blind-spot"></a>Blind Spot